Parvez Sharma: Career

-On 18 November 2017, Rensselaer Polytechnic Institute and the Sanctuary for Independent Media said, "For the past decade he has made fearless, multiple award winning films about faith, identity, religious extremism and social justice.
+On 18 November 2017, Rensselaer Polytechnic Institute and the Sanctuary for Independent Media said, "For the past decade he has made fearless, multiple award winning films about faith, identity, religious extremism and social justice."
 The Washington Post said about the second film, "In the film, Sharma condemns the Saudi government's strict interpretation of Islam, which he says promotes the dangerous ideology that produces groups such as the militant Islamic State."
 Reviewing A Jihad for Love the newspaper had said, "Sharma is right to keep his focus tight.
 He is interested in the faithful and their conflicts, not the broader cultural issues surrounding sex and Islamic society."
 The Los Angeles Times said Sharma "crossed several dangerous lines in his work and the government in Singapore banned A Jihad for Love and that the Muslim Judicial Council in South Africa has declared him an apostate."
 Fridae Asia reported, "A Jihad for Love - which Singapore censors say is too controversial to be shown at the country's international film festival last year - was broadcast to potentially more than a billion in India and other countries by India's NDTV."
 A Jihad for Love was banned from the Singapore International Film Festival in 2008 by the Media Development Authority, which oversees the censorship board, "in view of the sensitive nature of the subject that features Muslim homosexuals in various countries and their struggle to reconcile religion and their lifestyle."
 About 14 percent of Singapore's 4.4 million population is Muslim.
 Singapore banned A Sinner in Mecca, as did Egypt, Iran, Pakistan and Bangladesh.
 Yet semi-open screenings were held in Cairo, Kuala Lumpur and Karachi.
 In just its opening week during a limited release of 33 cities, A Jihad for Love, for example, ran for four weeks at New York's IFC theaters.
-The film grossed $22,287, out of which, $10,519 was just in New York.
+The film grossed $22,287, out of which $10,519 was just in New York.
 The Domestic Total Gross for the film is $105,659.
-A Jihad for Love was theatrically released in 33 cities, while A Sinner in Mecca was only released in four cities, for a week each.
+A Jihad for Love was theatrically released in 33 cities, while A Sinner in Mecca was released in only four cities, for a week each.
 Its box office numbers were low, except in New York where it had a higher box office return of $11,220.